-There were no changes in the scope of application of the internal models for credit risk, counterparty risk for OTC derivatives, and operational risks compared to 31 December 2018.
+There were no changes in the scope of application of the internal models concerning counterparty risk for OTC derivatives and SFTs (securities financing transactions) and operational risks compared to 31 December 2018.

 The annual Internal Capital Adequacy Assessment Process (ICAAP) Report, based on the extensive use of internal approaches for the measurement of risk, internal capital and total capital available, was approved and sent to the ECB in April 2019.